 - Funding research that has resulted in the publication of a number of significant books of both an academic and popular nature.

-- The funding of the costs related to the preparation and presentation of online courses for elders.
+- The funding of the costs related to the preparation and presentation of online courses for elders and church leaders.

 - Contributions towards the costs of many public lectures and forums at both Christian Institutions and public Universities.